Article written by

 Hot Showers & Capsaicin Cream

-People who suffer from the rarely occurring Cannabis Hyperemesis Syndrome (CHS) take hot showers to beat nausea, vomiting, and stomach cramps they get after using cannabis.
-The reason why the steam and heat seems to defeat the nausea is the same as to why capsaicin cream, a topical analgesic used to provide temporary joint and muscle pain associated with arthritis, sprains, aches, pains, and bruises:
+People who suffer from the rarely occurring Cannabis Hyperemesis Syndrome (CHS) take hot showers to beat the nausea, vomiting, and stomach cramps they get after using cannabis.
+The reason why the steam and heat seem to defeat the nausea is the same as why capsaicin cream, a topical analgesic used to provide temporary joint and muscle pain associated with arthritis, sprains, aches, pains, and bruises:

 “The transient receptor potential vanilloid 1 (TRPV1) receptor may be involved in this syndrome.
 Topical capsaicin is a proposed treatment for CHS; it binds TRPV1 with high specificity, impairing substance P signaling in the area postrema and nucleus tractus solitarius via overstimulation of TRPV1.
 This may explain its apparent antiemetic effect in this syndrome.” – Dezieck, L., et. al.

-A one-off negative feeling of vomiting, nausea, and stomach cramps after consuming cannabis doesn’t necessarily mean you have CHS, but it’s worth bearing your options in mind if you do feel this way.
-High doses of cannabigerol (CBG) and cannabidiol (CBD) may induce nausea in some as well, so be careful and keep your cannabinoid use in balance.
+A one-off negative feeling of vomiting, nausea, and stomach cramps after consuming cannabis doesn’t necessarily mean you have CHS, but it’s worth bearing your options in mind if you feel this way.
+High doses of cannabigerol (CBG) and cannabidiol (CBD) may induce nausea in some, so be careful and keep your cannabinoid use balanced.

 Chew Some Black Peppercorns

-If you’re facing a severe attack of paranoia, chewing on a few black peppercorns might well help.
+If you’re facing a severe paranoia attack, chewing on a few black peppercorns might help.
 Interestingly, black pepper contains the terpene beta-caryophyllene, also found in some cannabis strains like Super Silver Haze.
 There is also ongoing research on beta-caryophyllene’s anti-cancer properties.
 But how does it help relieve cannabis-induced paranoia?

 The research article, ‘Taming THC …‘, might help us answer this question.
 The paper states: “Scientific evidence is presented for non-cannabinoid plant components as putative antidotes to intoxicating effects of THC that could increase its therapeutic index.
 Methods for investigating entourage effects in future experiments will be proposed.
 Phytocannabinoid and terpenoid synergy, if proven, increases the likelihood that an extensive pipeline of new therapeutic products is possible from this venerable plant.”